M-Favour/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Added the file 3-new_owner, it changes the owner of the 'hello' file to betty.
 Added the file 4-empty, it creates an empty file named hello.
 Added the file 5-execute, it creates the file 'hello' which can only be executed by the owner of the file.
+Added the file 6-multiple_permissions, it adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.